352d Bombardment Squadron

 The 352d Bombardment Squadron is an inactive United States Air Force unit.
 It was last assigned to the 301st Bombardment Wing at Lockbourne Air Force Base, Ohio, where it was inactivated on 8 June 1964.

 During World War II, the 352d Bombardment Squadron was a Boeing B-17 Flying Fortress squadron, assigned to the 301st Bombardment Group of Fifteenth Air Force.
 It earned two Distinguished Unit Citations, the first in 1943, the second in 1944.
 It returned to the United States following V-E Day to train as a very heavy bomber unit, but the end of the war in the Pacific resulted in its inactivation.

-The squadron was activated in Strategic Air Command (SAC)in 1946, assuming the personnel and equipment of another squadron, which was inactivated.
-It served under SAC until inactivating, and earned an Air Force Outstanding Unit Award for the period of 1 January 1961 to 31 December 1962.
+The squadron was activated in Strategic Air Command in 1946, assuming the personnel and equipment of another squadron, which was inactivated.
+It served under SAC until inactivating, makin frequent deployments overseas.
+It earned an Air Force Outstanding Unit Award, and was inactivated when the Boeing EB-47 Stratojet began to be withdrawn from service.